ksallberg/aliter/README.md

 ## How to use

-`make start`, if you want to use a custom `aliter config file`, see Makefile on how it is done.
+`make start`.
+If you want to use a custom `aliter config file`, see `aliter config file` section above on how it is done.

 ## roBrowser Client
 The following [roBrowser](https://www.robrowser.com) config can be used